GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts